Woman with dark hair wearing a winter scarf walking down the street

 The global picture

-At the end of 2022 108.4 million people worldwide had been displaced from their homes as a result of violence or persecution.
+At the end of 2024, 123.2 million people worldwide had been forcibly displaced from their homes as a result of violence or persecution.

-The majority (76%) of the world’s refugees and other people in need of international protection are currently living in low- and middle-income countries (with the largest proportions living in Turkey, Iran, Colombia, Germany, and Pakistan).
+The majority (73%) of the world’s refugees and other people in need of international protection are currently living in low- and middle-income countries (with the highest numbers of refugees living in Iran, Turkey and Colombia).

 Refugees and asylum seekers in the UK

 Alternatively, many asylum seekers end up in detention centres, where conditions for them can be extremely challenging.
-Over 23,000 people were placed in detention centres in 2022.
+20,919 people entered immigration detention in the year ending March 2025 under immigration powers, 10% higher than the previous year.

 Barriers to employment for refugees